jmunixusers/cs-vm-build/README.md

 Due to difficulties with Packer packaging, this VM is frequently built with the latest version of Packer available directly from Hashicorp.
 Check the `main.pkr.hcl` file for the current minimum version required.
+To install the required plugins, run `packer init .` within the `cs-vm-build/packer` directory.

 Once the prerequisites are installed, change into the `cs-vm-build/packer` directory and execute `packer build -only "*.mint" .`.
 This will take a